 Kaiser Aluminum has come a long way since the American industrialist Henry J. Kaiser founded it right after World War II.

-Since its establishment, it has built and operated nearly 15 fabricating plants in North America that can produce a whopping 400 million pounds of aluminum products, such as aluminum sheet, rod bars, and tubes for services like product packaging.
+Since its establishment, it has built and operated nearly 15 fabricating plants in North America that can produce a whopping 400 million pounds of aluminum products, such as aluminum sheets, rod bars, and tubes for services like product packaging.

 This aluminum corporation is busy with acquisitions and continues to post excellent net income over the years, including hitting over $1.5 billion in 2020.